calebdellinger/rebiuld/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## API Configuration

+The gallery page now uses a server-side API route (`/api/gallery`) to proxy SmugMug API calls instead of making them directly from the client.
+This provides better security and performance.

+### Key Changes:
+- API key is now server-side only (no `NEXT_PUBLIC_` prefix)
+- Gallery images are fetched through `/api/gallery` endpoint
+- Added caching headers for better performance
+- Better error handling and logging

 ## Learn More